• Skip to primary navigation

 However, it also imparts a complex range of flavors, with each spice's unique taste and aroma.

-As such, garam masala is a versatile ingredient that can be used in various dishes.
+As such, garam masala is a flexible ingredient that can be used in various dishes.

 Whether making a curry or simply spicing up some rice, a little garam masala can go a long way.